 This excerpt is from Butterflies Backyard Guide which I used to learn the groups and look up profiles of butterfly species.

 Sometimes the plants they frequent also help with identification.
 We know, for instance, that monarch larvae can only feed on milkweed plants, so that’s always a big clue.

 Want Pollinators in Your Garden?

-- Avoid use of any products toxic to pollinators and other animals that rely on them.
+- Avoid use of any products including pesticides that are toxic to pollinators and other animals that rely on them.

 - Keep it natural: sustainable gardens are not tidy.
 Dead and decaying things nourish living things.